secwest/small-c-x64-arm/README.md

 ![Dr. Dobb's Journal](https://raw.githubusercontent.com/secwest/small-c-x64-arm/refs/heads/main/Dr-Dobbs.jpg)

-A minimalist, self-bootstrapping C compiler in the spirit of Ron Cain's original Small-C from Dr. Dobb's Journal (May 1980).
+A minimalist, self-bootstrapping C compiler in the spirit of Ron Cain's original Small-C from Dr. Dobb's Journal (May-June 1980).
 This implementation targets modern 64-bit architectures while maintaining the simplicity and educational value of the original.

 ## Historical Background

 Ron Cain's Small-C was published in **Dr. Dobb's Journal of Computer Calisthenics & Orthodontia** in 1980:

-> 📚 **Original Small-C Articles**
+> 📚 **Original Small-C Publications**
-> - **Issue #45 (May 1980)**: "A Small C Compiler for the 8080's" - The original compiler
+> - **Issue #45 (May 1980)**: "A Small C Compiler for the 8080's" - Part 1 of the compiler
+> - **Issue #46 (June/July 1980)**: Continuation and completion of the compiler listing
 > - **Issue #48 (September 1980)**: "A Runtime Library for the Small C Compiler" - Runtime support
 >
 > 📖 **Read the original articles:**
 > - [Dr. Dobb's Journal Volume 5 (1980) on Internet Archive](https://archive.org/details/dr_dobbs_journal_vol_05_201803)
 > - [High-quality PDF scans at 6502.org](http://6502.org/documents/publications/dr_dobbs_journal/dr_dobbs_journal_vol_05.pdf)
 >
+> 💻 **Original Source Code:**
+> - [Reconstructed Small-C v1.1 source on GitHub](https://github.com/trcwm/smallc_v1) - Faithful reconstruction from the magazine listings
+>
 > These historic issues contain the complete source code listings that could be typed in by hand - a revolutionary concept that democratized compiler technology!

+### Evolution of Small-C

+After Ron Cain's original publication, the compiler evolved significantly:
+- **Small-C v2.0** (December 1982) - James E. Hendrix published an enhanced version in Dr. Dobb's Journal with added features like structures, Boolean operators, and code optimization
+- **The Small-C Handbook** (1984) - Hendrix wrote a comprehensive book documenting the enhanced compiler
+- This modern implementation stays true to Cain's original minimalist design while targeting 64-bit systems

 ## Features